6.5 magnitude earthquake rattles Idaho and 6 surrounding states

 The USGS reports that the epicenter was 45 miles west of Challis and 73.3 miles north of Meridian.

-According to the USGS map, the epicenter of the earthquake was next to Shake Creek and Laidlow Creek in the north-central Idaho mountains.
+According to the USGS map, the epicenter of the earthquake was next to Shake Creek and Laidlow Creek northwest of Stanley in the north-central Idaho mountains.

 The USGS had a delay in reporting the earthquake because of social distancing, according to Paul Bodin, the head of the University of Washington seismology lab, who talked to our sister station in Seattle, KING.